Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 Please submit your abstract(s) using the online submission form for consideration for POSTER presentation at the OPAT Workshops.

-The deadline for abstract submissions to be considered for the Bristol Workshop is 1700hrs UK time on Friday 25 August 2023.
+The deadline for abstract submission for the London, Belfast, London (paediatric) and Bristol workshops is 1700hrs BST on Friday 8 August 2025.

 Please note our Conditions of Submission: